cabify/slice_of_cucumber/chapter2.md

 ./bin/start
 ```

 This will start a server listening at `http://localhost:4567`.
-You can use any tool as Postman or httpie to interact with it.
+You can use any tool sucha as [Postman](https://www.getpostman.com/) or [httpie](https://httpie.org/) to interact with it.
 It uses an in-memory database, so if you restart the application all the data in your database will be lost.

 ### And now?